shaharariel95/The-chase-game/README.md

 # The Chase Game

 This repository contains the code for a game inspired by the TV gameshow 'The Chase'.
-The game is implemented in Python and uses TCP for client-server communication.
+The game is implemented in Python and uses TCP for client-server communication and threading.

 ## Files